 SAMS offer all three of the courses mentioned above: the Level 1 Awareness of First Aid for Mental Health, the Level 2 First Aid for Mental Health, and the Level 3 Supervising First Aid for Mental Health.
 The three courses are based at our training centre in Manston, Kent, but can be provided at your premises if sufficient numbers are met.

 To find out more about these three courses and the differences between them, watch our handy video explainer below.
-Alternatively, get in touch with us today to book your place and help change your organisation for the better.
+Alternatively, view our upcoming courses and get in touch with us today to book your place, and help change your organisation for the better.